Jawahir01/Journfolio/README.md

     Bootstrap was used to assist with the responsiveness and styling of the website.

     - **Google Fonts:**
-    Google fonts were used to import the  font into the style.css file which is used on all pages throughout the project.
+    Google fonts were linked into the html files throughout the project.

     - **Font Awesome 6.2.1:**
     Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.